Managed Profile

 Group = url, policyA, policyB //!REQUIREMENT CORE_VERSION<22

-Variables that can be used for conditions include CORE_VERSION, SYSTEM, SYSTEM_VERSION, DEVICE_MODEL, LANGUAGE
+Variables that can be used for conditions include CORE_VERSION, SYSTEM, SYSTEM_VERSION, DEVICE_MODEL, and LANGUAGE.

 A typical example of a variable value: